Mental Health Benefits From Exercise

-When you look in the mirror after an intense workout session, you’ll see how your sweat gave you a rockin’ bod.
+There are so many benefits you can get from exercise.
+Physically you can work towards a healthy body.
+There are also many mental health benefits from exercise as well.
+When you look in the mirror after an intense workout session, you’ll feel accomplished.
 You should know that you’re not seeing everything in the mirror.
 Up in your head, your mental space is so much better through exercise – that’s scientifically proven too.

 A fact that comes with aging is that as we grow older, our mental capacity is decreased.
 It doesn’t help that we’re susceptible degenerative diseases like Alzheimer’s kills off memory and eventually, one’s ability to live and function independently.
 Exercising may not cure Alzheimer’s, it can put off the mental decline that begins once you hit 45.
 Working out when you’re 25-45 boosts the chemicals that support and prevent the degeneration of the hippocampus, the center of the brain’s memory and learning.